-4 Essential Money Lessons From My Dad
+Things My Dad Taught Me: 4 Essential Money Lessons

-A grateful daughter says “thank you” to a dad whose money lessons didn’t exclude spending on a boat or a jet ski!
+A grateful daughter says “thank you” to a dad whose money lessons didn’t exclude spending on a boat or a jet ski.

 There are many things that I’m thankful for when it comes to my dad.
 I’m thankful for him helping me become the young woman I am today; for him always being there for me at my lowest points with arms wide open; and for him always managing to make me smile or laugh with his not-so-funny dad jokes.
 I am also thankful for all his guidance, relationship advice, and money lessons.
 The things my dad taught me over the years have been invaluable.

-So, without further ado, here are four essential money lessons that only my father could teach me.
+So, without further ado, here are four essential money lessons that only my father could teach me:

 At the age of six, I would put my tooth under my pillow at night, and in the morning, I would take my “tooth fairy” money straight to my dad to put into my savings account.
-On birthdays, when I would get money and checks from family and friends, I would spend one half of it and save the other half.
+On birthdays, when I would get money and checks from family and friends, I would spend half of it and save the other half.

-2. Spend Your Money on Things That Make You Happy
+2. Things That Make You Happy

 When I was younger, I would ask my dad for toys or gadgets, and if I was good, he would get them for me.
 Those toys made me happy, which in a way made my dad happy.
 But he would only buy stuff when I deserved it, whether it was for good behavior or good grades.

 Now that I’m older, toys don’t really apply.
 However, the relationship stays the same.
 If I worked like crazy on a 20-page business project to the point of crying because that was how stressed I was, I would call my dad.

 That’s where my dad comes in.
 He’s my constant reminder that just because life gets crazy doesn’t mean that your taxes are going to stop and wait for you.
 (In fact, sometimes it helps to get help with your taxes — whether in the form of a certified financial planner or in the form of software like TurboTax.)

 For a lack of better words, debt sucks.
 It can cause an enormous amount of stress and change a person for the worse, even leading to depression.
 Everyone handles debt differently, but the way my dad handles his debt is something I admire.

 His debt has not stopped him from doing anything he truly wants.
 Yes, he wants to get rid of his debt.
 But with or without debt, he bought a boat and jet ski for our family, is renovating the basement of our lake house, and still has time to fly down and visit me at school 1,000 miles away.
 My dad is incredibly smart with balancing paying off his debt and making sure that our family has a good, happy life.